Ph-ill/Digestarr/README.md

 ## Contributing

 Contributions are welcome!
 Feel free to fork the repository and submit pull requests for improvements or bug fixes.

+*Note: Git is not required to run Digestarr—you can also download the source code as a ZIP from GitHub and follow the installation instructions above.*